-Leadership because of what you've done.
-When this person enters the room, everyone knows him or her.
-Some religious, political, social, sports, and business leaders have achieved this level.
-Some coaches, scout leaders, and other local leaders have, likewise, achieved this level.
+Leadership because of what you've done: When this person enters the room, everyone knows him or her.
+Just think of the most famous religious, political, social, sports, and business leaders for examples.
+However, you don't have to be world-famous to be a champion.
+There are thousands of teachers, coaches, scout leaders, and other local leaders that have, likewise, achieved the status of champion.

 Culture, to the workers, is their perception of "the way things are around here".
 That perception is influenced to a great extent by the leadership styles managers exhibit.

 Every day, employees, supervisors and managers have many opportunities to communicate and act in ways that demonstrate effective safety leadership.
 Unfortunately, many opportunities go unanswered because they don't perceive them as such.